School: School of Government and Society

 Lecturer: Dr Emma Foster

-The aim of this module, which is based on a work placement, is to provide you with a learning experience that will help bridge the gap between your current academic life at Birmingham and your future professional life post-graduation.
-This module will help you identify your personal and professional skills and strengths, and to reflect on and articulate the skills that you have developed during the placement.
-Being able to articulate skills and experiences successfully is essential when applying for jobs.
+The aim of this module, which is based on a placement, is to provide you with a learning experience that will help bridge the gap between your current academic life at Birmingham and your future professional life post-graduation.
+This module will help you identify your personal and professional skills and strengths, and reflect on the skills you have developed during the placement.

 You will need to ensure that you have a placement to be used as the basis of the module, but will get help in this from our dedicated Placements Team.
-You might use a placement that you have already arranged, such as work experience with a commercial company or public sector organisation, a summer internship, volunteering, or acting as a research assistant to an academic in your department.
+You might use a placement that you have already arranged, such as work experience with a commercial company or public sector organisation, a summer internship, or volunteering.
 Alternatively, the Placements Team are sourcing placements from the public, private and voluntary sectors, and you can apply for a placement from one of these organisations.

 If you have any questions about the module please email the Placements Team at firstname.lastname@example.org.